JULES OLITSKI "PALE BLUE" SILKSCREEN 1970

 In 1970 Olitski had a major creative/technical breakthrough.
 He began spraying the paint on his canvases, creating works that were highly innovative and nuanced while continuing his tradition of (seemingly) monochromatic artworks.

 This lithograph from 1970 is a paradigm of Olitski.
-Unlike some of his contemporaries, such as Helen Frankenthaller, Sam Francis and Frank Stella, Olitksi only completed a small number of multiples.
+Unlike some of his contemporaries, associated with the color field painting, Olitksi only completed a small number of multiples.

 Questions about this piece?
 Contact us or call +1.844.440.4287